-- In the Windows driver dialog: select the Color tab. - In the Mac OS Print dialog: select the Paper Type/Quality panel, then Color. - In some applications: you can make this choice in the application.
+- In the Windows driver dialog: select the Color tab. - In the Mac OS Print dialog (PCL driver): go to the Paper Type/Quality panel and select Color. - In the Mac OS Print dialog (PostScript driver): select the Color Options panel. - In some applications: you can make this choice in the application.